m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 This is the method I'm still using today (unless I changed again and forgot to update this post), so the source code can be found in the latest revision of Starframe.
 The solver resides in [physics.rs][xpbd-src].
-At the time of writing it's still somewhat of a work in progress, but the core functionality is there.
+At the time of writing it's still somewhat of a work in progress, but contacts, friction, and distance constraints are already there.

 ## Final words